 Dave: There you go.

 Jim: And can help meet some of the needs that you have in that regard.
 I mean, this is all dicey business though, isn’t it?

 Dave: Oh, it is.
 And there’s no formula that works for everybody.
 But you do have to find your own.
 And you have to really make sure you work your way through this process.
 And see it as normal.
 It’s not bad.

 Jim: Yeah.
 Dave, you talk also about different marriage styles that have higher incidents of close calls.
 You know, those that lean into an emotional affair - and then it may be a physical affair if it goes that far.
 What are those characteristics of the weak marriages?
 And I mean that as a profile - almost a personality profile of the marriage.
 Describe that for the listeners.

 Dave: Yeah.
 Exactly.
 And they come into this marriage out of broken family situations.
 And they often have promised themselves they’re going to do it differently.
 And everything is - and so the kids leave home.
 They sit down at the breakfast table.
 They look across the table and say, “Who in the heck are you?”
-OK?
+Okay?
 They don’t even know each other.
-OK?
+Okay?
 Twenty-five years have passed.
 Three or four kids.
 Great parents, but no marriage.
-OK?
+Okay?

 Dave: And, uh, they are very, very vulnerable.
 That’s why we see this huge rise in parents divorcing when kids go off to college.